 - 1. What analysis has been conducted to determine the likelihood of voltage excursions in the future?
 How far in the future are these expected to occur? - 2.
-Has the utility considered any alternatives, such as using Smart Inverters on PV installations in the local area?
+Has the utility considered any alternatives, such as using Smart Inverter functions on DER installations in the local area?
 If yes, then: - 3.
-How are Smart Inverters Controlled?
+How will the utility manage Smart Inverter functions?

-Modeling and experimentation have shown that power factor modification by inverters feeding power onto distribution systems is able to mitigate many over and under voltage situations.
-The inverter can be programmed to respond autonomously to voltage variations or could receive a communications signal from the utility or 3rd party aggregator to trigger power factor adjustments when needed.
+Modeling and experimentation have shown that power factor modification by inverters feeding power onto distribution systems is able to mitigate many over and under voltage situations.40 The inverter can be programmed to respond autonomously to voltage variations or could receive a communications signal from the utility or 3rd party aggregator to trigger power factor adjustments when needed.
 Pros and cons of these methods:

-Autonomous: Once the inverters are configured, and this could include remote reprogramming of existing inverters, communication with the http://energy.sandia.gov/wp/wp-content/gallery/uploads/2013\PVSC-VoltVar.pdf utility is not required.
+Autonomous: Once the inverters are configured, and this could include remote reprogramming of existing inverters, communication with the utility is not required.
 A disadvantage of this options is the lack of coordination among separate units.
 A concern here is the possibility that if pre-established settings are not coordinated, the lack of coordination among separate units could cause line regulators and inverters to "fight" each other, resulting in a sub optimal response.
 An additional disadvantage is that these settings could not be updated to reflect changing conditions.